khanhtmn/mongodb-tutorial/README.md

 ### Disclaimer:

 - All of the following commands are compatible with `Linux/MacOS`.
 If you’re using `Windows`, please use Google to get their equivalence.
-- Because Elasticsearch is quite memory intensive, you should turn off any unnecessary tabs or applications on your computer before running Elasticsearch.
 - You may need to run the Docker commands with `sudo` if there’s any error about permission.
 If you don’t want to use `sudo` every time you run the Docker commands, considering following this advice: https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo

 ### Step-by-step guide